FBW-17/chat-react-fullstack-demo/README.md

 So these parts you - probably - need to add in your real project.

 Especially for the backend part you need to consider:
-* Allow just logged in users to participate in chat? (then you need to send tokens with your messages)
+* Allow just logged in users to participate in chat? (then you need to send tokens with your messages, e.g. JWT)
 * Store rooms, room users and chat history in database?

 Tipp: You can store the active chat room of a user directly in the user model.